tarasenya/llm-zoomcamp/Project/StreamlitApplication.md

 All services use named volumes for data persistence.

 ## Code
-1. Implementation of an application relates on streamlit library.
+1. The implementation of the application relates on a streamlit library.
-2. The connection with database exploits _psycopg2_ library.
+2. The connection to database exploits _psycopg2_ library.
 CRUD operations are exploiting _sqlalchemy_.
 3. Where it makes sense the code is parallelized using _asyncio_, _aiohttp_.
-4. The connection to ChatGPT exploits openai library.
+4. The connection to ChatGPT exploits _openai_ library.
-5. The code quality is maintained using ruff, hwoever with not the strictest checks.
+5. The code quality is maintained using ruff, however with not the strictest checks.

 ## Ingestion

-The ingestion is executed using ```ìnit``` container that calls a [script](src/initializing_application.py) (that also creates a database and auser with granted permissions).In its turn this script uses an async ingestion to an Elastic Search using [script](src/data_ingestion.py)
+The ingestion is executed using ```init``` container that calls a [script](src/initializing_application.py) (that also creates a database and a user with granted permissions).
+In it's turn this script uses an async ingestion to an Elastic Search using [script](src/data_ingestion.py)

 ## Monitoring
 ![grafana](images/grafana.png)